 The responsibility for pest control while renting a home rests primarily with the landlord and varies with state laws.
 As a tenant, you need to inform the landlord of any infestation in the house.
-This is necessary in order to prevent future disputes over the cost of pest control centerville oh.
+This is necessary in order to prevent future disputes over the cost of mice pest control cambridge ma or any other pest control..

 Landlords are responsible for pest control